RuiFan6/RythmiVerse/README.md

 - To update Meeting Notes, please edit the relevant `Week_X_Notes.txt` file with your updates.
 If you're adding new notes for a meeting, ensure to follow the naming convention and place the file in the correct directory.
 - Commit your changes to the notes with a clear message describing the update, then push the changes to your branch and create a PR to merge them into `main`.
 In your PR, please briefly describe the meeting's highlights and any decisions made.

+**Note** -: All application related files should be put inside `Assets` folder.
+Before making any changes, please go through the [directory structure](https://github.com/Aarsh2001/RythmiVerse/tree/main/Assets) and add your files accordingly !

 Thank you for your commitment to contributing to `RhythmiVerse`.
 Your collaborative efforts are what make this project a success.